The Ultimate Guide to Living and Working in Milton keynes

 Renting in Milton Keynes

 The employment rates in Milton Keynes are pretty good; 74% of people that live there are in some form of paid employment and 48% of people work full time, between 35-45 hours per week.
-In 2015 the average weekly income for a person living in Milton Keynes was £559.10, which ranks well in the highest earning places in the UK.
+In 2020, the average salary stood at £35K-£38K per year.

 Unfortunately, the cost of living in Milton Keynes is quite high; an average weekly food shop will cost around £63, which is actually higher than central London.
 The same goes for car insurance which on average costs £556.40 per year and petrol is also on the pricy side at around 118p.